breastfeeding womanBreastfeeding, chestfeeding, and feeding human milk provides significant benefits for children and parents.

 Some families feed their baby at the breast/chest.
-Others exclusively pump their milk, use donor milk, or supplement with formula.
-There are many ways to feed a baby.
+Others use pumps, use donor milk, or formula.
+There are different ways to feed a baby and we support your choice.

-We support your choice on how to feed your baby.
-We know there are many factors that can make it hard to achieve your feeding goals.
+We understand that many factors can make it hard to reach your goals.
 You can get personalized support to help you reach your goals.
 Our WIC and Perinatal programs, and our Lactation Support Line provide this support.

 Lactation Support Line